jeog/TOSDataBridge/README.md

 - **/bin**

-     (Pre-)Compiled binaries by build type.
-(No debug builds) **master branch may or may not contain all, or any**
+     Compiled (release only) binaries by build type. **(master branch may, or may not, contain all, or any)**

     - ***tos-databridge-serv-[x86|x64].exe*** : The service process that spawns and controls the main engine described below.
 This program is run as a typical windows service with SYSTEM privileges; as such its intended role is very limited.
-(For debugging) pass the --noservice arg to run as a pure executable.

     - ***tos-databridge-engine-[x86|x64].exe*** : The main engine - spawned from tos-databridge-serv.exe - that interacts with the TOS platform and our DLL(below).
 It runs with a lower(ed) integrity level and reduced privileges.

     - ***tos-databridge-0.4-[x86|x64].dll*** : The library/interface that client code uses to access TOSDB.
 Review tos-databridge.h, and the sections below, for all the necessary calls, types, and objects.

     - ***_tos-databridge-[x86|x64].dll*** : A back-end library that provides custom concurrency and IPC objects; logging and utilities; as well as the Topic-String mapping.
-It needs to be in the right path for other modules that are dependent on it. (see below)

     - ***tos-databridge-shell-[x86|x64]*** : A crude 'shell' used to interact directly with the library calls; for testing and debugging.